wandb/weave/js/README.md

 ### Roadmap / TODO

+- [ ] Active call stack is global and won't work with async!
+Need to use something like context.
 - [ ] Return token counts
 - [ ] Make sure LLM streaming is handled
 - [ ] Retry logic